pascomnet/documentation/site/content/release-notes/_index.en.md

 The term supported version relates to the most recent bugfix release of a pascom phone system server version. pascom guarantees the following services for supported versions only:

-- Updates, bug fixes and security fixes
+- Updates, bug fixes, and security fixes
 - pascom PREMIUM Support
 - Compatibility of the pascom desktop and mobile clients
 - Compatibility of the server licence